boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/bitly.md

    ![Choose data source](/static/assets/working-with-datasource/data-connectors/images/bitly/ChooseDS.png)

-> **NOTE:**  You can also create a data source from the home page by clicking the **Data Sources** menu from left menu panel and **Create Data Source** from the data sources page.
+> **NOTE:**  You can also create a data source from the home page by clicking the **Data Sources** menu from the left menu panel and selecting **Create Data Source** from the data sources page.

    ![Choose data source](/static/assets/working-with-datasource/data-connectors/images/bitly/ChooseDS_server.png)

 ## Authentication with Bitly
 Use the following steps to authenticate with Bitly web service:

-1. Click the data source, you will be prompted with a login window.
-Enter the credentials of your Bitly account to authorize.
+1. Click the data source, and a login window will appear.
+Enter your Bitly account credentials to authorize.
 2. Click **Allow** in the authorization window to accept the scopes requested by Bold BI dashboards.

-   > **NOTE:**  If the permission is denied, the account will not be accessible from the dashboard.
+   > **NOTE:**  If permission is denied, the account will not be accessible from the dashboard.

 3. Set a name to identify the account and click **Next**.
 4. You have now successfully authorized your connection.
 Click **Connect** to continue with the data source connection.
-5. To connect using existing connected account, refer  [Connected Accounts](/working-with-data-sources/data-connectors/bitly/#connected-accounts-for-oauth-data-sources).
+5. To connect using an existing connected account, refer to [Connected Accounts](/working-with-data-sources/data-connectors/bitly/#connected-accounts-for-oauth-data-sources).

 > **NOTE:**  To connect to another account click **Connect New Account.**